rafael-santiago/hefesto/CODESTYLE.md

     * Indentation deepness: 8 spaces
     * Use 0 as string delimitator instead of '\0'
     * Use NULL to represent null pointers
-    * Do not use ultraExplainedBoringNames, you're an C programmer, honor it or do a harakiri ;D
+    * Do not use ultraExplainedBoringNames, you're an C programmer, honor it or do a harakiri...
     * Static functions need to be prototyped at the module beginning
     * Pointers declaration: "void *vptr = NULL;" and not: "void* vptr = NULL;"